Huhu beetle: Life cycle

-Female adult huhu beetles oviposit their 3mm cigar-shaped eggs in clutches of 10–50, though up to 100 may be found.
+Female adult huhu beetles oviposit their eggs in clutches of 10–50, though up to 100 may be found.
 Eggs are laid in cryptic sites or in cracks in the bark of fallen wood.
 In laboratory conditions of 20°C ± 2°C and a relative humidity of c.
 75%, eggs hatched in 23 ± 2 days.

 Before hatching, the larva can be seen to move inside the egg and will break free from the egg using its mandibles to pierce the chorion of the egg and then enlarging the opening by chewing, although the chorion itself is not ingested.
 Setae that are found on abdominal segments 1-6 assist in providing support as the larva leaves the egg and excavates the initial gallery.